Updated: Oct 12

 "How many hours in a week should be focused solely on the business with no meetings?"

-Recently, I started supporting a new executive, and after taking time to analyze his calendar, I suggested that we start batching his days.
-At first, he looked at me and said "That would be amazing.
+Recently, I started supporting a new executive and after analyzing his calendar; I suggested that we start batching his days.
+He looked at me with shock and said, "That would be amazing.
 Can you do that"?
 I couldn't help but laugh.
 Yes, of course, I can do that.
 Now, it was going to take effort, and it was going to be a change for the organization, but it was what was best for my executive business partner and the organization, so I set the wheels in motion.
 How did I do that?
 I am so glad you asked.

 Here are the three ways to begin implementing batching days and timeboxing for your executive business partner.